Frequently Asked Questions

 How Will the Transition Occur for Elected Officials?

 If the proposed amendment passes, two council positions running in 2019 will be 4 year at-large terms and two positions will be 2 year terms.
 Then, in the 2021 election, five council positions will be up for election in the created districts.
 At that time the five district positions will be elected to serve a normal 4-year term.
-Two years later, in the 2023 election, the two at-large positions and the mayor’s position will all be elected to the normal 4-year term.
+Two years later, in the 2023 election, the two at-large positions will all be elected to the normal 4-year term.
 From that point forward, all positions will serve the normal 4-year term, with the district positions and at-large positions alternating elections:

 2019: Two at large positions elected to 4-year terms, two at-large positions elected to 2-year terms